 Each month the children complete a times table test.
 This gives the children a chance to practice their basic multiplication and division skills.
 If they achieve 90% or more in a test they receive a certificate and move onto the next test.

-The school has embarked on a new journey in Maths using the 'Mastery in Maths' style for teaching.
+The school has embarked on a new journey in Maths using the 'Teaching Maths for Mastery' style for teaching.
 This government backed initiative is a way to ensure that children make consistent progress throughout the year.
 It relies on micro-progression (small steps) and the use of concrete and pictorial resources to explore the different concepts of Mathematics.

 I enjoy Maths immensely.
 This is due to several things, but one of them is that l get to challenge myself.
 Fluency, Reasoning and Diving Deeper make it easier to progress, because you can move up if you find it easy.The part of Maths I enjoy most is algebra and over the past 3 years I have extended my knowledge of that area among others.